zhenglong1603/tp/docs/DeveloperGuide.md

 ## **Appendix: Efforts**
 #### Difficulty Level
-Our project introduced a greater level of complexity compared to AB3, as it involved managing multiple entity types—primarily appointments, medical reports, and medical usages—whereas AB3 focused on a single entity.
+Our project introduced a greater level of complexity compared to AB3, as it involved managing multiple entity types—primarily appointments, medical reports, and medicine usages—whereas AB3 focused on a single entity.
 This expansion significantly increased the demands on command processing, as each new entity came with its own set of attributes and behaviors that had to be handled appropriately.
 #### Challenges Faced
-**Integration of Person, Medical Report, Medical Usage and Appointment Entities:** To accurately associate each appointment, medical report and medical usages with their corresponding patient, we added an `AppointmentList` and `MedicalReport` with `MedicalUsageList` attributes to the Person class.
+**Integration of Person, Medical Report, Medicine Usage and Appointment Entities:** To accurately associate each appointment, medical report and medicine usages with their corresponding patient, we added an `AppointmentList` and `MedicalReport` with `MedicalUsageList` attributes to the Person class.

 **Command Implementation:** Designing commands for both entities required thoughtful planning to ensure they operated correctly and